Decentralized Gradient Methods with Time-varying Uncoordinated Stepsizes: Convergence Analysis and Privacy Design: An inherently privacy-preserving decentralized gradient algorithm with diminishing stepsizes

 However, in the above decentralized gradient algorithm, agent $i$ has to share $x^k_i$ with all its neighbors $j\in\mathbb{N}_i$.
 If an adversary has access to the optimization variable $x_i^k$ of agent $i$ and the updates that agent $i$ receives from all its neighbors $x_j^k$ for $j\in\mathbb{N}_i$, then the adversary can easily infer $g_i^k$ based on the update rule (\ref{eq:conventional_gradient_descent}) and publicly known $W$ and $\lambda^k$.

-Motivated by this observation and inspired by our recent finding that interaction dynamics can be judiciously manipulated to enable privacy \cite{ruan2019secure,wang2019privacy,gao2022algorithm}, we propose the following decentralized gradient algorithm to enable privacy (with per-agent version given in Algorithm PDG-DS on the next page):
+Motivated by this observation and inspired by our recent finding that interaction dynamics can be judiciously manipulated to enable privacy \cite{ruan2019secure,wang2019privacy,gao2022algorithm}, we propose the following decentralized gradient algorithm to enable privacy (with per-agent version given in Algorithm PDG-DS on the next page) { by adapting the decentralized stochastic optimization algorithm in \cite{wang2022decentralized_inherent}}: